 The Scissor-tailed Flycatcher flies in straight lines with fast wingbeats, its tail folded.
 It also often hovers with its tail spread or makes abrupt turns in midair.
 Scissor-tailed Flycatchers form large roosts during spring and fall migration, and they flock in winter as well.
 In some populations the males continue roosting in groups throughout the breeding season, but breeding birds tend to forage alone or in pairs.
 Males arrive before females in the early spring to establish and defend territories.
 After pairing up, both males and females chase and attack other individuals that intrude onto their territory.
 Trespassing happens frequently, especially in the early morning, so keep an eye out if you see these birds as you may be treated to an amazing aerial chase.
 Pairs are monogamous within a breeding season but don’t always reunite in later years.
 Scissor-tailed Flycatchers attack intruding Red-tailed Hawks, Swainson’s Hawks, Turkey Vultures, Mourning Doves, Great-tailed Grackles, Common Grackles, Northern Mockingbirds, Western Kingbirds, Loggerhead Shrikes, House Sparrows, American Crows, Blue Jays, and Lark Sparrows.Back to top

-Scissor-tailed Flycatcher population seems to be stable across its range.
-It declined slightly during the mid-1970s and rebounded during the 1980s, ending up with no significant trend for the latter half of the twentieth century.
+Scissor-tailed Flycatcher numbers declined by about 31% between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 9.5 million with 92% breeding in the U.S., and 50% spending some part of the year in Mexico.
+The species rates an 11 out of 20 on the Continental Concern Score.
+Scissor-tailed Flycatcher is not on the 2014 State of the Birds Watch List.
 To safeguard nest and perch sites, researchers suggest that leaving strips or patches of brush intact when clearing brush or applying herbicides.
 The species may be expanding its range in response to forest clearing on both breeding and wintering grounds.
 Severe thunderstorms or tornadoes can destroy many nests when they interrupt the otherwise hot, sunny weather of the breeding season.Back to top